dafer45/TBTK/README.md

 ## Plot and print results
 The DOS is a one-dimensional function of the energy and can easily be plotted.
-We here do so using a Gaussian smoothin of 0.07.
+We here do so using a Gaussian smoothing of 0.07.
 ```cpp
 Plotter plotter;
 plotter.setLabelX("Energy");